Ward³

 Auditable decision trail

-Per-judge scores, divergence, applied consequences — persisted in a tamper-evident log.
+Per-judge scores, divergence, and actions taken are all kept in a tamper-evident log.
 Robustness has to be provable.

 Category map